marcusoftnet/marcusoftnet.github.io/_posts/2017-02-24-comments-on-board-practices-4.md

 There can of course be more fine-grained prioritization needed but I've often found that it can be handled with the order of the stickies in the columns (top more important - lower less important).

 But, by all means, use as many colors you need.
 It's your board.
 I recommend you to start with two colors and add more as you see the need.
 Learning new behavior takes some time.
-Don't introduce more than one new colour / policy at the time.
+Don't introduce more than one new color / policy at the time.

 ### Make a legend

-Tying into that last comment I very often found it useful to create little legend with a description of what each colour mean.
+Tying into that last comment I very often found it useful to create little legend with a description of what each color mean.

 ![Color legend](/img/stickyLegend.jpg)